Together, we seize a crucial moment in time to spotlight the revolutionary power of women in the face of systemic oppression.

 Editor Rah Dakota

-Original Score Freya Berkhout
+Original Score Freya Berkhout (Dutch, Irish and Scottish)

 Impact Producers Monique Duggan (Irish-Scottish Settler) and Maya Ghattas